SciencerIO/sciencer-toolkit/README.md

 # Define filters
 ## this filter will reject papers that were published before 2010 and after 2030
 sciencer.add_filter(sciencer.filters.FilterByYear(min_year=2010, max_year=2030))
-## this filter will reject all the appers that do not have the word social on the abstract
+## this filter will reject all the papers that do not have the word social on the abstract
 sciencer.add_filter(sciencer.filters.FilterByAbstract("social"))
+## this filter will reject all the papers that do not have the field of study Computer Science
+sciencer.add_filter(sciencer.filters.FilterByFieldOfStudy("Computer Science"))

 # Run one iteration
 results = sciencer.iterate()